break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 ## Styling

-I am planning on creating a separate post dedicated to styling web components, so I will keep this section simple.
+I am planning on creating a separate post dedicated to styling web components, so this will be a basic overview of how to add styling to FAST elements.

 We add styles by adding a `styles` property to our component definition class decorator and prefixing our template string with `css`.